 - Spawn, who practically epitomized this trope in the 90s.

 - Youngblood: Deathshot, Riptide, Badrock, Combat, Psi-Fire, Psylence (sometimes Psilence), Bloodwulf, Diehard, Wylder.
 Rob Liefeld was one of the big popularizers of this trope, and probably helped everyone get sick of it too.

-- Badrock was initially called a more mild name, "Bedrock", but a legal threat from Time-Warner due to it using the same name as a certain Stone Age town forced Image to rename him to Badrock, this invoking this trope.
+- Badrock was initially called a more mild name, "Bedrock", but a desire to distinguish the character from a certain Stone Age town resulted in Liefeld and his studio renaming him Badrock, this invoking this trope.

 - Of course, some members' names are fairly muted in comparison; Chapel, Shaft, Cougar, Troll, Vogue, and Brahman, for instance.